ethereum-optimism/specs/specs/experimental/plasma.md

 Any challenge with a properly encoded commitment, a bond amount associated with the challenger address and a block number within the challenge window is accepted by the contract.
-However, a challenge is only valid if matched with a valid commitment during derivation.
+However, a challenge is only valid if the commitment and block number pairing map to a valid commitment and its L1 origin block number during derivation.
 Challenges associated with an illegal commitment or block number will be ignored during derivation and have no impact on the state of the chain.

 The contract is deployed behind upgradable proxy so the address can be hardcoded in the rollup config file and does not need to change.
 A future upgrade can add custom resolver functions to be chosen